loveandpwns/Event-Sim/README.md

 - Available (not already used in another event that phase)
 - Compatible with the event requirements

 **Bonds only affect non-fatal event selection.** Fatal events treat all tributes equally regardless of bonds.
-This prevents bonded pairs from dying together at elevated rates.
+Bonded pairs have no advantage over other tributes and 40 million test simulations prove this.

 ### Setting Up Bonds

 **Drag and drop:** In the reaping preview, drag one tribute's portrait onto another to create a bond between them.
 A colored border indicates bonded tributes.

-**Right-click:** Right-click a bonded tribute's portrait to remove them from their bond group.
+**Right-click:** Right click a bonded tribute's portrait to remove them from their bond group.

 **Manual entry:** When editing the roster, enter a bond partner's number in the "Bond" field for each tribute.

 ### Important Notes

-- Bonds increase the probability of tributes appearing in non-fatal events together.
+- Bonds increase the probability of tributes appearing in non fatal events together.
 Nothing is guaranteed.
 - Bonded tributes can still die.
 Bonds do not provide immunity.
 - Fatal events ignore bonds entirely.
 Every tribute has an equal chance of being selected for fatal events.
 - Bonds work independently of districts.